edesmontils/Covid-eu-enrichment/README.md

 ## Short presentation

-A short process to reorganise the covid file and to enrich it with Mondial database data.
+A short process to reorganise the covid file of th EU Open Data site [1] and to enrich it with Mondial database [2] data.

 ## How to use it ?